 This day was considered to give you a small break before getting into the real work!

-During the next three days, you will travel to the communities to work in one of the two following programs.
-Each program has the potential to significantly ameliorate the lives of the people involved; we have been very careful when choosing our partner NGOs to ensure this is done in the best possible way.
+During the following three days, you will travel to the community to work with fellow delegates and the local population.
+We have been very careful when choosing our partners to ensure this is done in the best possible way.
 All along, you will interact with the local population, sharing not only the workplace but also meals and free time.
 We hope to make this experience as enjoyable for both sides, as possible.

 Efficient Wood Stoves – Clean Cooking